cdmuir/website/content/post/2020-04-05-biol470-april06-10-schedule.md

 * Answer some questions about historical contigency from Laulima discussion board

-### Friday, April 10 - asynchronous
+### Friday, April 10 - holiday, no class

-* I will post readings/video for Friday later in the week.

-* Midterm Exam 3 will be distributed.
-You will have 1 week to complete at home.
+* Readings/video I was planning to post will be part of your [Midterm Exam 3](https://cdmuir.netlify.com/post/2020-04-11-biol470-exam3)